auroraextensions/docs/magento/extensions/1.x/testlivecheckout/docs/quickstart.md

 4. Click **Save Config**
 5. If you have caching enabled, clear the config cache.

-#### Extension Installation
+### Extension Installation

 Once the payment gateway has been configured, we need to install Test Live Checkout.
-If you are unfamiliar with installing Magento extensions, a great resource to get you started is [The Ultimate Guide to Installing Magento Extensions](https://store.fooman.co.nz/media/custom/upload/TheUltimateGuidetoInstallingMagentoExtensions.pdf).
+If you are unfamiliar with installing Magento extensions, a great resource to get started is [The Ultimate Guide to Installing Magento Extensions](https://store.fooman.co.nz/media/custom/upload/TheUltimateGuidetoInstallingMagentoExtensions.pdf).

+### Extension Configuration

 After installing the extension, complete the following: